bxparks/AceTimeClock/README.md

 [NTP-TZ-DST](https://github.com/esp8266/Arduino/tree/master/libraries/esp8266/examples/NTP-TZ-DST)
 example file.

-**Note**: You use the ESP SNTP service with the AceTime library directly without going through the `EspSntpClock` class.
+**Note**: You can use the ESP SNTP service with the AceTime library directly without going through the `EspSntpClock` class.
 See [AceTime/examples/EspTime](https://github.com/bxparks/AceTime/tree/develop/examples/EspTime).

 <a name="UnixClockClass"></a>